rapid7/insightconnect-workflows/workflows/Create_BMC_Incident_for_Top_Remediations_from_InsightVM/help.md

 # Description

 This workflow will get the top remediations from InsightVM, and create a BMC Remedy ITSM Incident for each remediation.
-This Incident will have details on the effected endpoints as well as the Fix and risk score.
+The Incident will have details on the affected endpoints as well as the fix and risk score.

 # Key Features